Events In History

 Scott Base, New Zealand’s permanent Antarctic research station, was originally established to support the privately run Commonwealth Trans-Antarctic Expedition.
 Read more...

-237 passengers and 20 crew were killed when Air New Zealand Flight TE901 crashed into the side of Mt Erebus, Antarctica on 28 November 1979
+On 28 November 1979, 237 passengers and 20 crew were killed when Air New Zealand Flight TE901 crashed into the side of Mt Erebus, Antarctica.
+The tragedy was followed by a demanding recovery operation and a raging debate over who or what was to blame

 Page 2 – Tourist flights to Antarctica

 Air New Zealand and Qantas began offering sightseeing flight over the Antarctic in February 1977.

 The Erebus disaster was mainly caused by an unfortunate, late change in flight path and the white-out conditions in Antarctica.

 A team of New Zealand Police officers and a Mountain Face Rescue Team were immediately dispatched to the scene of the Erebus disaster.